John Mitnick

 John Marshall Mitnick (born May 8, 1962) is an American lawyer who served as General Counsel for the United States Department of Homeland Security.

 Biography

 Education

 He graduated from Emory University in 1984 with a Bachelor of Arts degree in History and Political Science.
-He received his Juris Doctor degree from the University of Virginia School of Law in 1988 and his Bachelor of Arts degree in jurisprudence from the University of Oxford in 1987.
+He received his Bachelor of Arts degree in jurisprudence from the University of Oxford in 1987 and his Juris Doctor degree from the University of Virginia School of Law in 1988.

 Legal and academic career

 From 1988 to 2001, he was a partner with the law firm of Kilpatrick Stockton LLP in Atlanta, Georgia.

 From 1993 to 1996, he served as an adjunct professor of law at the Georgia State University College of Law in Atlanta.

 Political candidacy

 He unsuccessfully ran to be a member of the United States House of Representatives for Georgia's 4th congressional district in 1996 and unsuccessfully ran to be a member of the Georgia Senate for the state's 40th District in 2000.